 This field is quite a good place to pause and look for butterflies.
 There are three quite common ones, each about the size of pocket change, that may at first acquaintance all look like "little brown jobbies".
 To some extent, their emergence dates will give you a clue as to which is which.
-The early summer ones are apt to be the ringlets (below).
+The early summer ones are apt to be the Ringlets, pictured on the left.
+Then come the Crescents, middle, and then skippers such as the Northern Dash pictured on the right.
+However, their emergence dates may overlap or they may produce a second brood and confuse matters further.